Buying or selling a home can feel like taking a trip to Spain using only three years of high school Spanish.

 What They’re Expected to Do:

-• Examine Title Work: Attorneys review the title commitment to make sure the seller has the legal right to transfer ownership and that there are no liens, judgments, or title defects that could affect the buyer’s rights.
+• Examine Title Work: Confirms the seller can legally transfer ownership and that there are no liens or surprises.

-• Coordinate with the Title Company and Lender: They communicate with the title company, lender, and agents to ensure all documents are correct and ready for closing.
-This includes the settlement statement, deed, and any lender-required forms.
+• Coordinate with the Title Company and Lender: Makes sure documents are correct and ready for closing.

 Closing Agent